etalab/dashboard-aides-entreprises/docs/_posts/2020-05-05-config-configs.md

 Those variables are loaded indirectly in `nuxt.config.js`, via the `nuxt_loadConfigs_fromJS.js` file, and then pass through several processes :

 - each `.js`config file is translated into a `.json` file and copied in `/frontend/static/configs/` folder ;
-- they are stored in `process.env.CONFIG_APP`, to be usable in the vuex store ;
+- they are then stored in `process.env.CONFIG_APP`, to be usable in the vuex store ;

 ### ODAMAP folders structure